kulma/algo-lecture6/activity1/README.md

 - Answer at least 5 questions from the following link.
 Make sure you write the question as well as the answer. https://opendsa-server.cs.vt.edu/OpenDSA/Exercises/Binary/TravSumm.html

+> Visiting each element in a tree is known as - Traversing
+> Answer TRUE or FALSE.
+When you print out the nodes of binary tree, the leaf nodes appear in the same relative order for the preorder, inorder, and postorder traversals. - TRUE
+> If you are given the order of the nodes as visited by a preorder traversal and the order of the nodes as visited by an inorder traversal, do you have enough information to reconstruct the original tree?
+Assume that the nodes all have unique values. - TRUE
+> Why does function preorder2() presented in the Traversal module make only half as many recursive calls as function preorder()? - Because half of the pointers are null
+> The n nodes in a binary tree can be visited in - O (n) time

 - Answer at least 5 questions from the following link.
 Make sure you write the question as well as the answer. https://opendsa-server.cs.vt.edu/OpenDSA/Exercises/Binary/Treeprobs.html
+> How many leaf nodes does this tree have? - 4
+> How many internal nodes does this tree have?  - 5
+> How many nodes in the tree have at least one sibling? - 6
+> What is the depth of this tree? - Trees have height -- they do not have depth
+> Which statement is correct? - The tree is neither full nor complete

 ## Links